Glimmers of a post-geometric perspective: Setup

+We shall assume that the state~\eqref{portrayed} satisfies the momentum and Hamiltonian constraints of the theory.
+This means that $\Psi$ should evaluate the same on all different configurations of fields that are related by diffeormorphisms.
+Especially when time diffs are considered, this statement is notoriously tricky, in that the equivalence class of configurations also includes all possible different time-foliations of the system.
+Despite being a functional of \emph{spatial} field configurations, $\Psi$ really portrays an entire portion of the four-dimensional spacetime.

-For systems without boundaries there is no time evolution, only one state $\Psi$ satisfying the Hamiltonian constraint of the theory (or Wheeler-DeWitt equation~\cite{DeWitt:1967yk}).
-However, the presence of the field $T$ can allow us to interpret the correlations between $T$ and the other fields as a time evolution.
-Let us denote all matter fields \emph{except} $T$ with the lowercase greek letter $\phi$.
-We can evaluate the state $\Psi$ on a section of the configuration space characterized by some constant value of $T$, $T(x^k) = T_0$.
+Thanks to the time field $T$ and to the strong assumption {\bf 3} above, we can extract from $\Psi$ the state of the system ``at a given time" by using $T$ as a clock.
+In fact, we can evaluate the state $\Psi$ on a section of the configuration space characterized by some constant value of $T$, $T(x^k) = T_0$.

-where ${\cal N}$ is a normalization constant.
-This defines a ``conditional probability amplitude" to find the remaining fields in some given configuration given that $T(x^k) = T_0$.
+where ${\cal N}(T_0)$ is a normalization constant.
+This defines a conditional probability amplitude to find the remaining fields in some configuration \emph{given that} $T(x^k) = T_0$.
 Equivalently, this is the relative state \emph{\`a la} Everett~\cite{Everett:1957hd} for the rest of the system when the subsystem $T$ finds itself in the ``state $T_0$".
 If there is sufficient correlation, or entanglement, between $T$ and the rest of the system, a smooth change of the value of $T_0$ will produce a continuum of different relative states $\tilde \Psi$, thus describing a ``time evolution" for the remaining fields.
-The relative state $\tilde \Psi$ is probably the best we can do to picture the system ``at a given time" and thus to make the notion of ``spatial distance on a given time slice" gauge invariant.
+The relative state $\tilde \Psi$ is a picture of the system ``at a given time", made diff-invariant by the presence of the time field $T$.

-This trick of conditional probability can also be used to weaken some statements, such as the assumptions {\bf 1} and {\bf 2} above, and restrict them to some ``time slice".
-Basically, these statements can be valid at the level of conditional probability---given that $T(x^k) = T_0$---without requiring that they be valid within the entire state $\Psi$.
+Note that conditional probabilities also allow to weaken assumptions {\bf 1}, {\bf 2} and {\bf 3}.
+The latter do not need to be valid at the level of the entire state $\Psi$---which could contain e.g. the entire history of a closed universe with regions arbitrarily close to the singularity.
+For the use that we are going to make of them in what follows, assumptions {\bf 1}, {\bf 2} and {\bf 3} could as well just be valid within some time slice, i.e., subject to the condition that $T(x^k) = T_0$, for some range of values of $T_0$.

+The state $\tp$ depends on all fields except $T$ and is only subject to the momentum constraints.
+Again, this means that $\tp$ must evaluate the same on all field configurations that are related by \emph{spatial} diffeomorphisms.
+The restricted Hilbert space $\tilde {\cal H}$ to which $\tp$ belongs is only spanned by the functionals of the field configurations $h_{ij}(x^k)$, $\phi(x^k)$ and $X^I(x^k)$.
+Since the corresponding operators commute with each other, a convenient basis of $\tilde {\cal H}$ is made by the common eigenvectors of these operators, that we denote concisely by $|h,\phi, X^I\rangle $,